MacaPecha/devsite-docs/guides/resources/banners/introduction.en.md

   - mlc
 ---

-# Mercado Pago banners
+# Mercado Libre banners

-Promote all the benefits of using Mercado Pago as a payment method in your site.
+Promote all the benefits of using Mercado Libre as a payment method in your site.

 ----[mla]----